mityok/Schwifty/README.md

 # Schwifty

 Animation library for creating and orchestrating tween animations.
-Based on top of CSS animations with user api inpired by Greensock library.
+Based on top of CSS animations, with user API inpired by GSAP library.

 ## Code Example